vimanasystems/ZeroTrustBSD/README.md

 Get ready to step into the future of network security, where your firewall isn’t just an appliance, but the **central command layer** of a truly resilient, self-healing, and sovereign digital ecosystem.

+> _Built on [OpenBSD](https://www.openbsd.org/).
+Born for Zero Trust.
+Designed to be military grade, disaster recovery ready, resilient and nimble in many use cases._
+> “You don’t buy sovereignty.
+You build it — with ZeroTrustBSD.”
 ---

 ## 🚀 Overview